pymupdf/PyMuPDF/docs/document.rst

     Please consider that annotations are complex objects and may consist of more data "underneath" their visual appearance.
 Examples are "Text" and "FileAttachment" annotations.
 When "baking in" annotations / widgets with this method, all this underlying information (attached files, comments, associated PopUp annotations, etc.) will be lost and be removed on next garbage collection.

-    Use this feature for instance for methods :meth:`Document.insert_pdf` (which supports no copying of widgets) or :meth:`Page.show_pdf_page` (which supports neither annotations nor widgets) when the source pages should look exactly the same in the target.
+    Use this feature for instance for :meth:`Page.show_pdf_page` (which supports neither annotations nor widgets) when the source pages should look exactly the same in the target.

     :arg bool annots: convert annotations.